KiwifruitDev/sfm_light_limit_patch/README.md

 - Launch Source Filmmaker.
 - At the top, click `Scripts` > `KiwifruitDev` > `Light Limit Patch`.
-- When the dialog appears, enter the desired light limit and your current `-sfm_shadowmapres` value.
+- When the dialog appears, enter the desired light limit.
 - Please read the warning before clicking `OK`.
 - Once applied, your new limit will be active.